 GVA Transfers’ modern fleet of vehicles includes cars, minivans, minibuses and coaches, providing quick and comfortable private transfers for individuals and groups of any size from Geneva and Sion airports.
 GVA offer competitive prices, wait if your flight’s delayed, and their 24/7 office is available in case your plans change.
 At the airport, you’re always met by a GVA representative and taken to your vehicle, which is just a short walk away due to priority parking.
 Get a transfer quote and book online>>>

 Each year Ski-Lifts helps more than 100,000 skiers and boarders get to their accommodation in ski resorts including Zermatt, with a range of hassle-free, transfer options from all major airports and train stations in Switzerland and throughout the Alps.
 24/7 English language assistance is on hand if ever needed.
 Get an immediate quote and book online >>>

 Local Zermatt Taxi Transfers

-Local taxi firms in Zermatt, like Alphubel Taxi + Limousine Services and Taxi Christophe will also quote a price to take you all the way to the resort from any of the airports but they are usually more expensive than the Ski Resort Transfer service providers.
-Some taxis are allowed to take you to the resort itself rather than drop you off at Tasch station for the 12 minute mountain cog railway into Zermatt, but their access into the centre of the resort is restricted so you may have to change to an electric taxi anyway, and the cog railway journey is usually quicker than being driven by car up the twisty mountain road.
+Local taxi firms in Zermatt, like Alphubel Taxi + Limousine Services and Taxi Christophe will also quote a price to take you to the resort from any airport but they are usually more expensive than the Ski Resort Transfer service providers.
+Some taxis are allowed to take you to Zermatt itself rather than drop you off at Tasch station for the 12 minute mountain cog railway into Zermatt, but their access into the centre of the resort is restricted so you may have to change to an electric taxi anyway, and the cog railway journey is usually quicker than being driven by car up the twisty mountain road.

 Getting to Zermatt by Rail